OPINION - What does the Green Padlock Really Mean?

 - Most users don't know the difference between a normal Domain Validation (DV) certificates and EV certificates.
 So this defeats the whole point.

 - EV certificates ultimately do not provide any better encryption than DV certificates and the value in them is that the company has been vetted but you see all sorts of claims (particularly from CAs themselves, such as DigiCert, GlobalSign and Comodo) that they are more secure and/or have "better encryption".
-They are more secure in terms of trust (as the requesting company has been vetted), but not in terms of encryption technology (though that's not 100% accurate as often newer extensions like Certificate Transparency are enforced for EV certificates first, and Chrome only does revocation checks for EV certs only).
+They are more secure in terms of trust (as the requesting company has been vetted), but not in terms of encryption technology (though that's not 100% accurate as often newer features like Certificate Transparency are enforced for EV certificates first, and Chrome only does revocation checks for EV certs only - something which Firefox looks to be doing soon too.).

 - There is little definitive evidence that EV certificates provide any value to websites.
-While some take about an increase in user trust and conversion rate, few studies are available for this and those that are available are usually published by those with vested interests (CAs) and are disputed.
+While some talk about an increase in user trust and conversion rate, few studies are available for this and those that are, are usually published by those with vested interests (CAs) and are disputed.

 - Some see EV certificates as a barrier to those that can't afford them.
 Fine for Twitter to splash out on an EV cert as they can afford it, but smaller mom and pop shops struggle to justify the cost.
 Though it has to be said that all certs are getting cheaper and cheaper and an EV cert can be picked up for less than €100 now.